PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-custom-role-powershell.md

 ---
-title: Öğretici - Azure PowerShell kullanarak Azure kaynakları için özel bir rol oluşturun | Microsoft Docs
+title: Tutorial - Create a custom role for Azure resources using Azure PowerShell
-description: Azure PowerShell kullanarak Azure kaynakları için özel bir rol oluşturarak başlayın.
+description: Get started creating a custom role for Azure resources using Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon